mealie-recipes/mealie/docs/docs/documentation/getting-started/authentication/oidc-v2.md

 - A Client Secret is now required
 - CORS is no longer a requirement since all authentication happens server-side
 - A user will be successfully authenticated if they are part of *either* `OIDC_USER_GROUP` or `OIDC_ADMIN_GROUP`.
 Admins no longer need to be part of both groups
+- ID Token signing algorithm is now inferred using the `id_token_signing_alg_values_supported` metadata from the discovery URL

 ### Changes in your IdP